Senior Internship Requirements

 - CMHT policy stipulates that no student can complete an internship with a company in which persons related to them serve as their direct supervisor, nor shall any student obtain employment with a family- owned or operated business.

 - Students must maintain employment throughout an entire semester with the same employer (15 weeks during the long term/ 10 weeks during summer).
 Each semester credit hour requires a minimum 50 hours on the job.
 This equates to 300 hours (20 hours per week during the fall or spring semester/ 30 hours per week during the summer).

 - Students may complete an "off-campus" internship with an approved company.
 An "off-campus" site refers to those that are further than 90 miles from the UNT campus.
 Students who are approved for an "off-campus" internship must complete additional assignments in lieu of class attendance.

 For further information, contact:

-- Dee Wilson, CMHT Lecturer & Career Development Coordinator, firstname.lastname@example.org
+- Dee Wilson, CMHT Lecturer & Career Development Coordinator for Merchandising and Digital Retailing, firstname.lastname@example.org